 The Public Trustee can help

-When the Public Trustee is appointed by the Guardianship and Administration Board as your Administrator, it is our responsibility to manage your financial affairs.
-We ensure that your best interests are promoted and your financial well-being is protected for the long term.
+When the Public Trustee is appointed as your Financial Administrator by the Guardianship and Administration Board, it is our responsibility to manage your financial affairs.
+We will ensure that your best interest is promoted and your financial well-being is protected for the long term.